Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Introduction

-Finally, we exhibit simple graph properties~$\Pi$ for which already a small number of layers lead to \NP-hardness and \W{1}-hardness of \PML: While finding a vertex subset that induces subgraphs of order~$k$ with a perfect matching in two layers is polynomial-time solvable, it becomes \NP-hard and \W{1}-hard with respect to~$k$ in three layers (\autoref{thm:matching}).
-Intuitively, the reason for the computational complexity transition from two layers to three layers is as follows.
-Overlaying two matchings one may get cycles and paths but without connections between them.
-We can cope with this by finding a maximum weighted matching in an auxiliary graph.
-Adding a third layer, however, allows arbitrary connections between cycles and paths.
-While finding a $k$-path, that is, a $k$-vertex graph containing a Hamiltonian path, is fixed-parameter tractable with respect to~$k$ in one layer~\cite{monien1985find}, it becomes \W{1}-hard in two layers (\autoref{thm:hamiltonian}).
+Finally, we exhibit three graph properties~$\Pi$ for which \autoref{thm:meta} and \autoref{cor:hardness} already yield hardness, but where we can achieve stronger results by closer inspection.
+First, we consider the property that includes all graphs that admit a perfect matching.
+While finding a vertex subset of size~$k$ that induces subgraphs with a perfect matching in two layers is polynomial-time solvable, it becomes \NP-hard and \W{1}-hard with respect to the number of vertices to select~$k$ in three layers (\autoref{thm:matching}).
+For a generalization of matchings, so-called $c$-factors, the subgraph detection problem already becomes \NP-hard and \W{1}-hard with respect to the number of vertices to select~$k$ in two layers for all~$c\ge 2$~(\autoref{thm:cfactor}).
+Furthermore, we consider the property that includes all graphs that admit a Hamiltonian path.
+While finding an order-$k$ subgraph containing a Hamiltonian path is fixed-parameter tractable with respect to the number~$k$ of vertices to select in one layer~\cite{monien1985find}, it becomes \W{1}-hard in two layers (\autoref{thm:hamiltonian}).